Share This Post

 Electric Scooters in NYC Prove Fatal

 Electric scooters, specifically Revel mopeds, have taken New York City streets by storm.
 Starting out in Brooklyn in 2018, these mopeds made their way to Queens in 2019 and NYC in 2020.
 With the outbreak of the novel coronavirus, Mayor Bill De Blasio stated that New Yorker’s will have to “improvise” how they get around the city.
 With the hunt to find new modes of transportation that are convenient and environmentally friendly came the expansion of Revel into the bustling NYC streets.
 Although there was a boom in ridership, the optional safety classes were suspended due to the pandemic.
-This combination may have led to two fatalities and a vast number of other reported moped accidents.
+This combination may have led to two fatalities and a vast number of other reported electric scooter accidents.
 Due to these tragic incidents, Revel had no choice but to suspend service.
 Revel tweeted that “we’re reviewing and strengthening our rider accountability and safety measures and communicating with city officials, and we look forward to serving you again in the near future.”
 These scooters can reach speeds up to 30 miles an hour, five miles over the New York City speed limit.
 Yet there are no municipal or state training requirements.
 The rider need only download the app, upload driver’s license information, and pay a small fee.

 Are Electric Scooters Safe?